Mercedes-Benz O303

-The Mercedes-Benz O303 was an integral coach manufactured by Mercedes-Benz between 1974 and 1992.
+The Mercedes-Benz O303 is an integral coach manufactured by Mercedes-Benz between 1974 and 1992.
 It was also available as a chassis, where the customer could choose to get the lower part of the front or even the entire front including the windscreen from the integral model shipped with the chassis.

 History

 The Mercedes-Benz O303 was launched in 1974 at the Paris Motor Show as a replacement for the O302.
-In 1985, the O303 was the first bus to offer anti-lock braking.
+In 1985, the O303 became the first bus to offer anti-lock braking.

-Over 33,000 O303s were built over an eighteen-year period.
-It was superseded by the O404.
+Over 35,000 O303s were built and sold over an eighteen-year period, making it the most produced coach in the world at the time.
+The O303 was superseded in 1991 by the O404, however licensed copies were assembled in knock-down kit form by Russian manufacturer Avtrokon at their Golitsyno factory, located on the outskirts of Moscow, from 1993 onwards.